Big-polar-bear/factorization/README.md

 # factorization

+If you want to sponsor future research and have exclusive rights big_polar_bear1@proton.me

 Note: The results from the paper assumes a semiprime with two factors of roughly similar bit length.
 As is relevant to RSA implementations.
 Minor tweaks need to be made otherwise.

 Update 23 October: Uploaded the fixed version as factor2.sage.
 There is some info at the top of the file.
 Figure the rest out yourself.
 To improve the results, you probably want to rewrite it to use a proper bkz reduction strategy.
 Additionally, if you can get it to run in a gpu and run more instances of LLL in paralell, that would greatly help.